 Starting A New Career

 Slowly she discovered that her owning a car could help her and others a lot.
-She realized that she can volunteer for an NGO that distributed excess wedding food to the hungry or poor living in institutions or even the ones who lived in pavements.
+She realized that she can volunteer for an NGO that distributed excess wedding food to the hungry or poor living in institutions or even the ones who lived on pavements.
+(Hold your loved ones close around the clock with these beautiful mother rings)

 Also Read: People Who Changed The World